Multimodal Transportation Pricing Alliance Design: Large-Scale Optimization for Rapid Gains: Pricing Alliance Design Problem (PADP)

 \subsection{Two-stage Decomposition}

 The PADP-FS model is a non-convex mixed-integer nonlinear optimization problem (MINLOP).
 There are no commercial solvers that accommodate non-convex MINLOPs, and no open-source solvers accept non-convex MINLOPs at practically large scale.
 Therefore, we propose a different solution approach.
-We decompose the formulation to tractably obtain high-quality solutions for practically sized problems (tens of thousands of variables and hundreds of thousands of constraints in our case study).
-By letting first-stage pricing decisions parameterize second-stage discount activations and induced passenger behaviors, the second stage can be formulated as a more tractable mixed integer linear optimization problem (MILOP).
+We decompose the formulation to tractably obtain high-quality solutions for practically sized problems (with tens of thousands of variables and hundreds of thousands of constraints in our case study). { The key reason behind the success of the decomposition approach is its separation of the two main sources of model complexity, namely, non-convexity and the presence of discrete variables.
+The first stage of the decomposition directly handles the non-convexity but relegates all discrete variables to the second stage.
+By letting first-stage pricing decisions parameterize second-stage discount activations and passenger choice, the first stage solution space can be characterized as a small-dimensional, continuous, convex region.
+The second stage can be formulated as a more tractable mixed integer linear optimization problem (MILOP).
+There exist many commercial solvers that provide certifiably optimal solutions to MILOPs of practically large scale.}